Lazyfishman/LSMT-Homework/README.md

 We attempted to extend the project by modifying the output layer to test the model’s performance in predicting stock prices.
 To evaluate the model, we used residual analysis as a method to assess its accuracy and reliability.

-However, due to limited time and our own technical constraints, we encountered persistent encoding issues during the training process.
-As a result, this work remains incomplete.
+~~However, due to limited time and our own technical constraints, we encountered persistent encoding issues during the training process.~~As a result, this work remains incomplete.
 The code and related files for this additional attempt are included as an appendix in the `price_estimate` folder.

+We used MAE, R², and RMSE as metrics instead of the F1 score to evaluate the model's performance in predicting the data.